Antelope Hills expedition: Recruiting Indian allies

 Among the traditional enemies of the Comanche were the Tonkawa Indians, then living on a reservation on the Brazos River in Texas.
-The books that immortalize and praise the Tonkawa as friends and allies of the settlers generally downplay the fact that the Tonkawa were cannibals, whom the Comanche and virtually every other Indian tribe loathed.
-Ford, however, had no reservations about using cannibals to help him, as long as they were eating Comanches, not Rangers.

 On March 19, 1858, Ford went to the Brazos Reservation, near what today is the city of Fort Worth, Texas, to recruit the Tonkawa to join him.
 Indian agent Captain L.S.
 Ross, father of future governor of Texas Lawrence Sullivan Ross, called Chief Placido of the Tonkawa to a war council, where Ross stirred Placido's anger against their mutual enemy.
 He succeeded in recruiting 120 or so Native Americans in this campaign, 111 of whom were Tonkawa under Chief Placido, hailed as the "faithful and implicitly trusted friend of the whites", the others being Anadarko and Shawnee.
 They joined with roughly an equal number of Texas Rangers to move against the Comanches.

 Ford's orders from Runnels were to follow any and all trails of hostile and suspected hostile Indians, inflict the most severe punishment (kill them and their families, destroy their homes and food supplies) and allow no interference from "any source". ("Any source" meant the United States, whose Army and Indian agents might try to enforce federal treaties and federal law against trespassing on the Indian territories in Oklahoma).